 Although some New Covenant Believers consider the laws in Leviticus irrelevant and obsolete, they remain relevant and are indeed extremely important.

 For instance, without them we cannot grasp the concept of blood sacrifice to atone for sin.
-That core concept in God’s plan for redemption helps us rightly understand the sacrificial death of Yeshua the Messiah.
+That core concept in God’s plan for redemption helps us rightly understand the sacrificial death of Yeshua (Jesus) the Messiah.